limjunan/lc-grind/README.md

 # Leetcode Grindfest lol

 Time to start grinding leetcode if I wanna even think about Quant.
 This is just my personal journal.
+I have somewhat prior (unguided) experience in Leetcode and I code in Python.

 ## Roadmap